rodrigoalvesl/cepDesafio/readme.md

 4. Configure the necessary API keys and connection strings required for the CEP lookup and map functionalities.
 These configurations may vary based on the specific implementation details.

-5. Run the application on an Android or iOS emulator or a physical device.
+5. Run the application on an Android emulator or a physical device.